 Steve is active in community supporting The City of Hope and the Marty Hennessy, Jr. Tennis Foundation.
 He brings his understanding of philanthropy and financing planning to support Cures Within Reach.
 Steve resides in Highland Park.

-Cures Within Reach has been awarded three grants totaling $60,000 from the Northwestern Mutual Foundation in honor of his community service, including the 2019 Community Service Award – Most Exceptional, as well as an award from the Million Dollar Round Table Foundation.
+Cures Within Reach has been awarded four grants totaling $75,000 from the Northwestern Mutual Foundation in honor of his community service, including the 2022 Community Service Award (read more here) plus an award from the Million Dollar Round Table Foundation.

 SVP, Strategy and Business Development, Fujifilm Pharmaceuticals

 Nick Manusos is a 35 year life science industry veteran with extensive cross functional experience in the areas of business development, sales, manufacturing and operations.
 Nick has held multiple senior executive positions including head business development at Baxter Healthcare and previously Takeda Pharmaceuticals International where, in his last role, he led the Transition Office for the integration of Takeda’s $13.7 billion dollar acquisition of Nycomed.
 Earlier, Nick was also Takeda’s most senior Business Development executive outside Japan, leading the company’s efforts in M&A, licensing and alliance management.
 Today, Nick is Senior Vice President of Strategy and Business Development for FujiFilm’s pharmaceutical and regenerative medicine divisions.
 In addition to larger company success, Nick has also played key roles in start-ups including successful exits and series financings.
 Nick began his career at Abbott Laboratories where he held various business and operations management positions of increasing responsibility including head of business development at TAP Pharmaceuticals.